buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_3/Lesson_3_Connect_Wallet_To_Web_App.md

 🚨 Required: Before you click "Next Lesson"
 -------------------------------------------

 We just did a lot in the last two lessons.
 Any questions?
-Be sure to ask in #course-chat!
+Be sure to ask in #section-3-help!